Three people working on their computers, creating games. Photo: S. Hageneuer

 2024-12-20

-Listen, I have played my share of Indiana Jones games.
-I even wrote a lengthy chapter about it.
-For the longest time, the Fate of Atlantis has been my favourite game, because the riddles and the story were incredibly good and still are.
-Even for a game from 1992….
+Look, I have played my fair share of Indiana Jones games.
+I even wrote a long chapter about them.
+For the longest time, the Fate of Atlantis was my favourite, because the puzzles and the story were incredibly good, and still are.
+Even for a 1992 game.
+However, the…

 Two students at work on a computer fiddling with the software RPGMaker MV to create a game.
 Photo: Sebastian Hageneuer